Meet the President

 Adela

-She earned her bachelor’s degree in the political economy of natural resources from the University of California, Berkeley, where she also earned a master’s and Ph.D. degrees in Agricultural and Resource Economics.
+She earned her bachelor’s degree in the political economy of natural resources from the University of California, Berkeley, where she also earned master’s and Ph.D. degrees in Agricultural and Resource Economics.

 Short Bio in Spanish